BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 - **NEW - Sensor specific messages are now published to MQTT as sensor attributes which are visible in HA**

+- **NEW - Most non-binary sensors have a state_class assigned to allow collection of long-term statistics in HA**

 ## Helpful Usage Notes

 - The OnStar API has rate limiting, so they will block excessive requests over a short period of time.